TemidoRocha/TemidoRocha/README.md

 <hr>

-🔭 I’m currently doing the ZTM Vue Developer
+🔭 I’m currently doing the ZTM JavaScript: The Advanced Concepts ⚡ Starting a love story with Rust

 <br>
 🌱 I’m forever learning to be a Software Developer